thalfm/laravel-eloquent-filter/readme.md

 ## Customization

 Although this module provides some default implementations, you can create your own.
 You can change they way data is passed to QueryFilter.
 By default `SimpleQueryParser` is used that parses Request input in very basic way.
-However you might want to create your own implementation of `Mnabialek\LaravelEloquentFilter\Contracts\InputParser` to fully adjust it to your needs.
+However you might want to create your own implementation of `Thalfm\LaravelEloquentFilter\Contracts\InputParser` to fully adjust it to your needs.

 You might also change they way filters and sorts are applied to query.
-To do this, you need to create your own implementation of `Mnabialek\LaravelEloquentFilter\Contracts\QueryFilter` but again default implementation was given.
+To do this, you need to create your own implementation of `Thalfm\LaravelEloquentFilter\Contracts\QueryFilter` but again default implementation was given.

 In case you want to only create implementation of QueryFilter, it might be convenient to create custom filter class, that will pass this specific QueryFilter implementation to QueryFilter instead of creating your own constructor in multiple filters classes.
 You can look at `SimpleQueryFilter` which does it for `SimpleQueryParser` to remove need of defining this constructor over and over in multiple filter classes (assuming you want to use SimpleQueryParser for them).